-SCC Arbitration (2010-2014) - US$450m joint venture dispute between US and Ukrainian partners arising out of development of Ukrainian gas fields, with the principal issue being as to the valuation of the fields in circumstances where the Ukrainian government had imposed a cap on the sale price for gas (led by Clive Freedman QC).
+SCC Arbitration (2010-2014) – US$450m joint venture dispute between US and Ukrainian partners arising out of the development of Ukrainian gas fields, with the principal issue being as to the valuation of the fields in circumstances where the Ukrainian government had imposed a cap on the sale price for gas (led by Clive Freedman QC).

 ICC Arbitration (2013) – Dispute arising out of fraudulent management of Caribbean investment trust (Bahamian law) in Italy and Switzerland.

 LCIA Arbitration (2013) – Dispute concerning construction of licence agreement and cutting-edge research agreement between bio-tech research company and global pharmaceutical company, in particular as to the restrictions placed on the former in relation to its genetic engineering of applications (led by Steven Gee QC).